Thiruvasagam

-Thiruvasagam (திருவாசகம்) is a volume of Tamil hymns composed by the 3rd century Shaivite bhakti poet Manikkavasagar.
-It contains 51 compositions and constitutes the eighth volume of the Tirumurai, the sacred anthology of the Tamil Shaiva Siddhanta.
+Thiruvasagam (திருவாசகம்) is a volume of Tamil hymns composed by the 3rd century Saivite poet Manikkavacakar.
+It contains 51 compositions and constitutes the eighth volume of the Thirumurai, the sacred anthology of the Tamil Saiva Siddhanta.

-Legend has it that Manikkavasakar was appointed as minister by king Arimarttanar and sent to purchase 10,000 horses from horse traders but spent the money building a temple in Tirupperunturai.
+Legend has it that Manikkavacakar was appointed as minister by king Arimarttanar and sent to purchase 10,000 horses from horse traders but spent the money building a temple in Tirupperunthurai.

-As the legend goes, Thiruvasagam is the only work which is signed as well as written by Shiva in guise of a Tamil man when narrated by Manikkavasagar.
-The poet chased the writer but without success but the palm leaf manuscript had been seen inside the locked sanctum sanctorum of Thillai Nataraja with the Lord's signature.
+As the legend goes, Thiruvasagam is the only work which is signed as well as written by Siva in guise of a Tamil man when narrated by Manikkavacakar.
+The poet chased the writer but without success but the palm leaf manuscript had been seen inside the locked sanctum sanctorum of Thillai Nataraja with the deity's signature.

 Poet

-Manikkavasagar's Thiruvasagam and Thirukovayar are compiled as the eighth Thirumurai and is full of visionary experience, divine love and urgent striving for truth.
-Though he is not counted as one of the 63 Shaiva nayanars, he is counted as one of the Nalvars ("The Four") consisting of himself and the first three nayanars namely Appar, Sambandar and Sundarar.
-He was born in a Pandithar saivite temple priest guild in Tiruvatavur near Madurai.
+Manikkavacakar's Thiruvasagam and Thirukovayar are compiled as the eighth Tirumurai and is full of visionary experience, divine love and urgent striving for truth.
+Though he is not counted as one of the 63 Shaiva Nayanars, he is counted as one of the Nalvar ("The Four") consisting of himself and the first three Nayanars namely Appar, Sambandar, and Sundarar.
+He was born in a Pandithar Shaivite temple priest guild in Tiruvatavur near Madurai.
 His father was an advisor to the Pandya king and he followed his father's footsteps in becoming the king's minister.
 His period is 3rd century CE.
-Manikkavasagar was the king's prime minister and renounced his post in search of divinity.
-The king bestowed his minister to buy horses, but he was taken to divinity by the vision of Siva with his saints.
-The minister spent his entire sum of money in building the temple at Thiruperunturai, considered an architectural marvel among Hindu temples.
-From the time, the saint poet wandered to various temples and devoted hymns on Siva.
-His conversion is attributed to Sivagnana bodham, a saivite work by Meykandar.
-He was an orthodox saivite and represents bhakti at its highest form in his age.
+Manikkavacakar was the king's prime minister and renounced his post in search of divinity.
+The king bestowed his minister to buy horses, but he was taken to divinity by the vision of Shiva with his saints.
+The minister spent his entire sum of money in building the temple at Tirupperunturai, considered an architectural marvel among Hindu temples.
+From the time, the saint poet wandered to various temples and devoted hymns on Shiva.
+His conversion is attributed to Sivajnana bodham, a Shaivite work by Meykandar.
+He was an orthodox Shaivite and represents bhakti at its highest form in his age.

 Tirupperunturai (திருபெருந்துறை), also known as Avudayar Koil, is a Shiva temple where Thiruvasagam is believed to have been originated.
-Manikkavasagar is said to have converted the king to Shaivism and built the temple with money that had been intended for war-horses.
+Manikkavacakar is said to have converted the king to Shaivism and built the temple with money that had been intended for war-horses.